GATE 2021

 What is GATE Eligibility Certificate?

 It is a final year mark sheet/Certificate from HOD/Institute.
 The document should be a scanned copy of the degree or provisional certificate in pdf format.
-The size should not exceed 300KB while uploading the document while filling GATE Application Form.
+The size should not exceed 300KB while uploading the document while filling the GATE Application Form.

 In case a candidate has not received the degree or provisional certificate from the university/institute then a Certificate from Principle (for use as the eligibility certificate only for the final year or backlog candidates) can be uploaded.
 The minimum size of the eligibility certificate is 10KB.